PaulKinlan/paul.kinlan.me/content/2017-08-27-the-web-is-my-api.markdown

 Comlink.expose({PushManager}, window);
 ```

-The API interacts with the `PushManager` API that is state that is local to
+The API interacts with the `PushSubscriptionManager` API in the DOM and returns
-the user instance.
-The important thing here is that because it is running
+a custom URL to the calling site.
+The important thing here is that because it is
-asynchronously I can wait for user verifcation that they want to perform
+running asynchronously I can wait for user verifcation that they want to perform
 the action (or not).

-Getting back to the client site (the app that wants to get the subscriptionId).
+Back on the calling client site (the app that wants to get the subscriptionId).
-When a user clicks on the link, we obtain a refernce to the window we just
+When a user clicks on the link, we obtain a reference to the window we just
-opened and hook-up our `Comlink` proxy to it, this exposes the API of the
+opened and hook-up our `Comlink` proxy to it.
+The service API is now exposed to
-service to our client site.
-Once the API is exposed to the proxy and we can
+our client and we can instantiate the `PushManager` API like it was a local
-instantiate the `PushManager` API like it was a local service, but it is all
+service, but it is all interacting with the remote instance service in the other
-interacting with the remote instance service in the other window.
+window.

 ```
 let endpointWindow = window.open('', 'endpointUrlWindow');